 Here at 1st Choice Stairlifts, we offer lifts from Stiltz, Wessex and Access BDD.
 There are different home lift makes and models to suit specific needs.
 Models that are not fully enclosed carry a person either seated in a wheelchair or on a fold down seat.
 Fully enclosed models (with full height sides and doors) will carry up to two people, standing or a wheelchair user and their carer.

 For larger homes and public buildings, we have a commercially rated small elevators that can be fitted in a purpose-built shaft or stylish glass enclosure.
 These lifts do not require a separate control room but do need a small pit to recess the platform into for level access entry.
 They can stop on multiple floors and can take multiple users.
+All models have different size platforms and are fully customisable in multiple colour choices to suit your décor.

 Our expert team will be pleased to discuss options with you to find the best solution for your needs and give you an idea of cost.